Strella

 Strella (Στρέλλα; international title: A Woman's Way) is a 2009 Greek drama film written and directed by Panos H. Koutras.
 The plot centres around the relationship between a 45-year-old ex-convict and a 25-year-old transgender woman.

 Plot

-Yiorgos (Yiannis Kokiasmenos) is released from prison after 14 years of incarceration for a murder he committed in his small Greek village.
-He spends his first night out in a cheap hotel in Athens.
-There he meets Strella (Mina Orfanou), a young transgender prostitute.
-They spend the night together and soon they fall in love.
-But the past is catching up with Yiorgos.
-With Strella on his side he will have to find a new way out.
+Yiorgos Mihalopoulos (Yiannis Kokiasmenos) is released from prison after 14 years of incarceration for a murder he committed in his small Greek village.
+He spends his first night out in a cheap hotel in Athens where he meets Stella (Mina Orfanou), a young and beautiful prostitute who is nicknamed "Strella" by her friends.
+He goes to his village where he hopes to reconnect with his son Leonidas, whom he has lost contact with.
+That night, Strella invites him for whiskey, and Yiorgos deduces Strella is a trans woman.
+Despite Strella's initial resistance, the two have sex before parting the morning after.